 Spending points into Engraver is a must if you intend to do high level crafting.
 Keen Eye is very much optional, but it helps to spot gathering nodes in the world.
 You can spend just one point for the glow effect, but the radius increases with additional two points.

 Jewelry Extraction is beneficial if you want more materials, but not necessary.
 Note that you can NOT deconstruct items obtained prior to Summerset patch.
-Items which can not be deconstructed have a special “This cannot be deconstructed” note in the tooltip.
+Jewelry which can not be deconstructed has a special “This cannot be deconstructed” note in the item’s tooltip.

 Lapidary Research is almost essential.
 Trait researches take a long time, and these skill points can help you unlock additional traits quicker.
 Once your researches are done you can always remove the points.

 Platings Expertise is highly recommended.
 High quality upgrade materials for jewelry crafting are rare and expensive.
 Excess upgrade materials are easily sold on Guild Stores.

 Other crafting professions allow you to research multiple traits simultaneously.
 With jewelry crafting you can only research one trait at a time.
 This means you can not even research separate traits for rings and necklaces.